binazgreat/alx-low_level_programming/0x0E-structures_typedef/README.md

 This task is about Structures
-0. Task1 - Define a new type struct dog with the following elements:
+0. Task0 - Define a new type struct dog with the following elements:
+1. Task1 - Write a function that initialize a variable of type struct dog